The Outdoor Lab

 When it comes to outdoor wear the breathability dimension is just as important as the water column pressure (if not more important, some would say).

-Let's find out what “breathability” is.
+Let's make a breakdown on what “breathability” is.

 When it comes to outdoor clothing, breathability is the degree measured in gr/m2/day to which a fabric allows body moisture to be transported through it and away from the body.